 What will I learn in a dressage clinic?

-I love working with new horses and riders, helping them connect and form a better partnership.
-I believe that almost 90% of all difficulties are related to the rider.
-Whether that is due to a lack of balance, timing of the aids, fear or negative emotions, or the ability to correctly read the horse.
-That final 10% is usually related to discomfort in the horse, physical issues that create resistance, poor saddle fit, and previous negative training.
-At the beginning of every lesson I ask the rider questions related to their riding experience, difficulties they have had and where they feel stuck in their riding.
-At the same time I evaluate the way the horse moves, the "vibe" I am getting from both horse and rider as a team, and allowing myself to follow my instincts and look for the root of the problem.
-I allow the rider to warm-up the same way they do at home and then ease into making changes.
-I start first with rider position, is the rider properly aligned shoulder/hip/heel?
-Are they gripping or tight in the seat/hips/thighs?
+I love helping people and horses to connect and form a better partnership.
+I believe that almost 90% of all difficulties are related to the rider; whether that is due to a lack of balance, timing of the aids, fear or negative emotions, or the lack of ability to correctly read the horse.
+The final 10% is usually related to discomfort in the horse, physical issues that create resistance, poor saddle fit, and/or previous negative training.
+At the beginning of every lesson, I ask the rider questions related to their riding experience.
+I also evaluate the way the horse is moving and the "vibe" I am getting from both horse and rider as a team.
+I start first with rider position- is the rider properly aligned?
+Are they gripping?
 Are they ahead or behind the motion of the horse?
 How is their contact?
-Are their elbows elastic and following?
-Once I have gone over the rider's position I will blend training exercises and movements into the ride, always keeping an eye on the rider's position and how their aids are affecting the horse.
-At the end of the lesson I will recap with the rider, answer questions, and make sure that the session ends positively for both horse and rider.
+It is my goal to help the rider understand how their position, balance, and aids are affecting the horse.
+At the end of the lesson, I always make time to answer questions, and I make sure that the session ends positively for both horse and rider.

 What is required to host or participate in a clinic?